Best daily deals

 The Audio Technica ATH-M40x offers several improvements over the ATH-M30x.
 For starters, the M40x features a detachable cable for easy headphone storage and transport—a well-loved feature by musicians who are constantly traveling.
 The M40x also features a greater frequency response range for improved treble clarity, allowing for a better audio mixing experience.

-Closed-back headphones are characterized by its ability to isolate noise, allowing users to focus on their content—though at the expense of sound quality.
+Closed-back headphones are characterized by their ability to isolate noise, allowing users to focus on their content—though at the expense of sound quality.
 Meanwhile, open-back headphones can reproduce sounds more accurately, with a stereo image that is comparable to studio monitors.
 However, open-back headphones don’t isolate any noise, which may be annoying for other people in the same room as you.
 For a more comprehensive explanation, check out Chris’ article explaining the difference between open-back and closed-back headphones.

 The size of a headphone’s driver is only part of the equation.
-The reason larger drivers are generally believed to be better is because bass response is easier to reproduce, something that is welcomed by the general consumer market.
+The reason larger drivers are generally believed to be better is that bass response is easier to reproduce, something that is welcomed by the general consumer market.
 The drawback to larger diaphragms is that the flexibility and rigidity become more variable the bigger the driver gets.
 Consequently, treble reproduction becomes an issue (in terms of accuracy).
-This is why it’s important to have good audio engineers who can account for this, or completely different setups (e.g. balanced armature) altogether.
+This is why it’s important to have good audio engineers who can account for this or completely different setups (e.g. balanced armature) altogether.